Mullins-Lab/Post-finemap_processing/visualisations.md

-#code for creating graphs
+## Rcode for graphs to visualize finemapping results

-##please change the paths accordingly
+##change the paths accordingly

 ##step 1.

 ##distribution of multiple unique credible sets per locus (careful! it could be multiple ones) per SNP size

 ```